SimonLeigh/couchbase-mobile-portal/md-docs/ready/installation/ios.md

 ### iOS and tvOS

-1. Download the latest release of Couchbase Lite for iOS from [here](http://www.couchbase.com/nosql-databases/downloads#couchbase-mobile).
+1. [Download the latest release](http://www.couchbase.com/nosql-databases/downloads#couchbase-mobile) of Couchbase Lite for iOS.
 2. Unzip the file.
 3. Open the Couchbase Lite folder and drag CouchbaseLite.framework to the project navigator in Xcode.
 4. In the **Choose options for adding these files** sheet, make sure that your app target is selected.